Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

 ## Troubleshooting 🔧
 ### If you can access Windows:
 #### Verifying Driver Signatures
-::: Why you should do that
+::: Why you should do that?
-Maybe you installed a non-official driver by error and can cause system issues.
+Verifying driver signatures ensures you are installing secure, untampered and correct drivers issued by your hardware manufacturer.
 :::

 1. Press <kbd>Win</kbd> + <kbd>R</kbd> and write `sigverif` and press <kbd>enter</kbd>.